Search Site

 • Prescribing Premarin cream, especially to females, which causes hypertrophy of the nasal mucosa and recession of superficial blood vessels.

-• Surgical treatment (septoplasty, surgical cauterization, etc).
+• Surgical treatment (septoplasty, surgical cauterization, interventional embolization, etc).

 • Studies (CT/MRI scans, nasal endoscopy, etc to look for more sinister causes of nosebleeds).